Ottoman ironclad Hifz-ur Rahman: Design

 Hifz-ur Rahman was 64.4 m long overall, with a beam of 13.6 m and a draft of 4.4 m.
 The hull was constructed with iron, incorporated ram bow, and displaced 2540 MT normally and 1741 MT BOM.
 She had a crew of 12 officers and 110 enlisted men.

 The ship was powered by a single horizontal compound steam engine which drove two screw propellers.
 Steam was provided by two coal-fired locomotive boilers that were trunked into a single funnel amidships.
 The engine was rated at 2000 ihp and produced a top speed of 12 kn, though by 1877 she was only capable of 10 kn.
 Hifz-ur Rahman carried 300 MT of coal.
 A supplementary barque rig was also fitted.

 Hifz-ur Rahman was armed with a battery of two 229 mm muzzle loading Armstrong guns and two 178 mm Armstrong guns, each pair mounted in a revolving gun turret, both of which were on the centerline.
 The 229 mm guns were placed in the forward turret and the turret for the 178 mm guns was located aft of the main mast.
 The ship's armored belt consisted of wrought iron that was 5.5 in thick and was reduced to 4.6 in toward the bow and stern.
 Above the main belt, a strake of armor 3 in thick protected the turret bases, magazines, and machinery spaces.
 The turrets were protected by 140 mm of iron plating.

 Service history

-The Khedivate of Egypt, an autonomous tributary state of the Ottoman Empire, awarded the contract for Hifz-ur Rahman to the Forges et Chantiers de la Gironde shipyard in Bordeaux in 1867, where her keel was laid down the following year.
+The Khedivate of Egypt, an autonomous tributary state of the Ottoman Empire, awarded the contract for Hifz-ur Rahman to the Forges et Chantiers de la Gironde shipyard in Lormont in 1867, where her keel was laid down the following year.
 Egyptian efforts to assert their independence angered Sultan Abdülaziz, who, on 5 June 1867, demanded Egypt surrender all of the ironclads ordered from foreign shipyards.
 After lengthy negotiations, the vessel was formally transferred to the Ottoman Empire on 29 August 1868.
 Her completed hull was launched in 1869 and fitting-out work was completed by 1870, when sea trials began.
 Later that year, Hifz-ur Rahman, meaning "Merciful Protector", was commissioned into the Ottoman fleet in March.